 While the endorphin rush of a workout may fill you with all the feel-goods while you’re healthy, straining your body while sick may do the opposite.
-The one thing you don’t want to do is push your body so much that you only get sicker and extend the time that you can’t actually train.
+The one thing you don’t want to do is do an intense total body workout and push yourself so much that you only get sicker and extend the time that you can’t actually train.
 In fact, while exercise has a lot of benefits (obviously!), it does temporarily depress your immune system, meaning you’re overtaxing your first line of defense in getting better.
 Remember, your body is already focusing on recovering from being sick, it doesn’t also need to focus on repairing your body from a tough training session, too.

 What about a light workout, you ask?
-The jury’s still out on if light exercise while sick will help shorten the duration of your illness (though getting the blood pumping may help decongest your nose if you’re dealing with the common cold), so really it’s a bit of a calculated risk.
+The jury’s still out on if light exercise or just targeting a muscle group or two while sick will help shorten the duration of your illness (though getting the blood pumping may help decongest your nose if you’re dealing with the common cold), so really it’s a bit of a calculated risk.

 Remember, a workout doesn’t have to kill you every single time.